alpscode/website/content/blog/intro-to-fpl-analytics.md

 It is possible to add more details to our model by coming up with a probability of a certain player (e.g. Foden) to appear in the next game.
 If we know that there is a 70% chance that Foden will play all 90 minutes, 20% chance of playing as a late substitute and getting 30 minutes, and 9% chance of starting but getting substituted off, once again, we can calculate the EV using the potential outcomes and these probabilities.
-We just need to find his projected points **per 90 minutes** and adjust accordingly.
+Then, we can find his projected points **per 90 minutes** and calculate his expected points per game accordingly.

 For the EV calculation, you can also add more details to improve the prediction power of the model.
 Things like number of touches in the box, crosses, and key passes can all be added to your model.